sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 :To version: None
 :Description: None
 :Data:
-  :certificate: Details for the server&#39;s certificate.
+  :certificate: Details for the server's certificate.

   :encryption: Method and cipher used by this connection.